 Preparing today’s students to be “real world ready,” RCC’s degree and certificate programs offer a range of transfer and specialization options.
 Articulation agreements offer seamless transfer, and most RCC graduates continue their bachelor’s degrees at 4-year colleges.
-RCC also offers workshops, counseling, practice interviews and real world internships to help students define and fulfill their personal and career goals.
+RCC offers workshops, counseling, practice interviews and “real world” internships to help students define and fulfill their personal and career goals.
 The College is also developing a robust for-credit micro-credentialing program to prepare students for the workforce, which includes options for baking and food preparation, and can be counted as credit toward associate degrees.

 RCC recognizes the high demand to fill “middle skills” jobs — jobs that require more education than a high school diploma, but less than a college degree; Career Skills Academy was created to meet that demand.
 The philosophy is that success is attainable through all levels of training and education.
 Students can gain workforce certifications in a few short months, providing an opportunity to start, change or enhance their careers.
 Jobs in these fields have typical starting salaries of $45,000 – $55,000.
-These programs have also been designed to provide future opportunities to obtain industry-specific certifications.
-Currently, RCC offers courses in IT Support, Social Media Branding and Marketing, CAD Drafter/3D Modeler, Professional Bookkeeping with QuickBooks, and Professional Medical Call Center Representative.
+These programs have also been designed to provide future opportunities to obtain industry-specific certifications and/or offer a path into certificate and Associate Degree programs.
 Visit sunyrockland.edu/csa to learn more about these programs and other workforce and community training programs.

 The College is a designated military friendly institution with specialized counselors assisting student veterans throughout their studies at RCC.
 Veteran-centered services include a dedicated lounge, career workshops, financial literacy training, as well as social events and trips aligned with student veterans’ unique perspectives.
 Students with work or family obligations who are returning to an academic path or taking courses to transition to a new career, will find that RCC provides many resources to support their educational re-entry, including on-campus childcare, and weekend/evening or online classes.